ElasticDiffusion: Training-free Arbitrary Size Image Generation through Global-Local Content Separation

 \subsection{Reduced-Resolution Guidance (RRG)}

 We effectively estimate the unconditional score signal and concurrently steer the image generation using the class direction score.
-However, inaccuracies in unconditional score estimation or fluctuations in local content, especially from distant patches, can lead to inconsistencies or emerging artifacts.
+However, inaccuracies in unconditional score estimation or fluctuations in local content, especially from distant patches, can lead to artifacts.
 To enhance image coherence and diminish artifacts, we consider a downsampled version of the latent at each decoding step as a reference and aim to align the decoded latent with it through our reduced-resolution latent update strategy.
-Specifically, we utilize the noise-free sample $\hat{x}_0^t$ of the latent $x_t$ from Eq. \ref{eqn:ddim} and generate a corresponding noise-free sample $\hat{\xdown}_{0}^t$ from its downsampled counterpart $\xdown^t$ in Eq. \ref{eqn:class-direction} as:{
+Specifically, we utilize the noise-free sample $\hat{x}_0^t$ of the latent $x_t$ from~\cref{eqn:ddim} and generate a corresponding noise-free sample $\hat{\xdown}_{0}^t$ from its downsampled counterpart $\xdown^t$ in~\cref{eqn:class-direction} as:{

-} Here, both $\hat{x}_0^t$ and $\hat{\xdown}^0_t$ corresponds to the same latent update at different resolutions.
-Due to its smaller dimension, $\hat{\xdown}^0_t$ has a broader context when computing the unconditional signal.
-To guide $x_t$ with its downsampled reference, we refine the latent $x_t$ with the direction that minimizes $L2$ difference between $\hat{\xdown}^0_t$ and $\hat{x}_0^t$.
+} Here, both $\hat{x}_0^t$ and $\hat{\xdown}^t_0$ corresponds to the same latent update at different resolutions.
+Due to its smaller dimension, $\hat{\xdown}^t_0$ has a broader context when computing the unconditional signal.
+To guide $x_t$ with its downsampled reference, we refine the latent $x_t$ with the direction that minimizes $L2$ difference between $\hat{\xdown}^t_0$ and $\hat{x}_0^t$.
 Formally,

 where $\delta_{t}$ represent the weight of the guidance.
-Since the overall image structure is determined in the early diffusion steps, we start with $\delta_{t} = 200$ and linearly decrease this weight until $60\%$ for the diffusion steps are completed.
-This scheduling strategy mitigates potential quality degradation from matching the generated image with a lower-resolution version while allowing the model to fill-in higher-resolution details in the later decoding stages.
-Fig.~\ref{fig:rrg} illustrates how RRG eliminates emerging artifacts.
-Our full algorithm for generating images at an arbitrary size is summarized in Alg.~\ref{alg:sampling}
+Since the overall image structure is determined in the early diffusion steps, we start with $\delta_{t} = 400$ and follow a cosine scheduler to decrease this weight for later diffusion steps.
+This scheduling strategy mitigates potential quality degradation from matching the generated image with a lower-resolution version while allowing the model to fill-in higher-resolution details in the later decoding stages.~\cref{fig:rrg} illustrates how RRG eliminates emerging artifacts.